 We may earn money from the companies or products mentioned in this post, as there may be affiliate links included below.
 For more information, see our disclosure policy.

 I’ve talked about icebreakers as part of my “Successful Start: Designing Your First Week of Class” blog post and video series.
 But, not all of them work well in an online context.
-If you’re teaching an online college course and are swamped by lesson planning, here’s a video and post all about five icebreakers for online college courses that you can make your own.
+If you’re teaching an online college course and are swamped by lesson planning, here’s a video and post about five icebreakers for online college courses that you can make your own.
+Plus, a second video with five more online icebreaker activity ideas that can help students better understand how to use Zoom and your LMS class website.
+[More interested in online class discussion activities?
+Here’s a video with seven online discussion designs.]
 And if you want to see more of my online teaching tips after you read this post, check out my full list of resources.

 Icebreaker 1: “Introduce Yourself” Discussion Forum Post